namgyu-youn/arxiv-to-obsidian-converter/README.md

 # arXiv to Obsidian Converter
-This is **certified obsidian-plugin**.
-I suffured from too many Bugs, so made simple text extractor using OCR.
+This is **not certified obsidian-plugin**.
+I suffured from too many Bugs(🐛) using Obsidian, so made simple text extractor using OCR.
 - See also : [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), [arxiv-assistant](https://github.com/Puer-Hyun/arxiv-assistant).

-Automatically converts arXiv papers into well-formatted Obsidian notes.
+Converts arXiv papers into well-formatted Obsidian notes.
 It downloads papers using arXiv IDs, processes their content, and creates structured notes with metadata, summaries, and key points.

-If you extracted paper, then anything can be possible (ex.
-LLM summarization)
+With extracted content, you can do anything you want! (ex.
+Summarization using llm, Post somewhere, .. etc)

-⬇️ Sample Output ⬇️
+**⬇️ Sample Output ⬇️**

 <img width="900" alt="image" src="https://github.com/Namgyu-Youn/arxiv-to-obsidian-converter/blob/main/src/sample_obsidian.png">